Mr. Speaker, I will be splitting my time with the member for .

 Third, there is the issue of historically low interest rates.
 Today, we have many retirees who saved up, were diligent, and are now facing a decade of historically low interest rates.
 I searched the popular portals for the best possible advertised interest rates today.
 The current maximum payout is 2% per annum.
 They are the lucky ones.
 For a family that worked hard and was able to save $500,000 and placed it into a bond or a GIC, the maximum payout is $10,000 per year.
 The chances are that historical low interest rates will be around for a while, so those with modest or even good savings will not be able to meet their needs.

 I think it goes without saying that one of the major benefits of the CPP is the exceptional management provided by the CPP Investment Board.
-Even in these most volatile times, the CPPIB is one of the best run investment firms in the world.
+Even in these most volatile times, the CPPIB is one of the best-run investment firms in the world.
 They have managed Canadian retirement funds for 50 years with prudence, and yet in the last five years alone they have yielded an annualized return of 10.6%.

 I know that my friends opposite feel that the changes to the CPP will be an additional burden on our employers and may limit job creation.
 Up until last year, I ran a law firm with about 20 employees at the peak of my practice.
-I prided myself in making payroll each and every pay period.
+I prided myself on making payroll each and every pay period.
 For most small businesses this is often the test.
 I ran the firm for 10 years, and during this time my employees were the reason for my success.
-Without employees, I would not have been able to succeed, and I can assure hon. members that all small business succeed because of who they have working for them.
+Without employees, I would not have been able to succeed, and I can assure hon. members that all small businesses succeed because of who they have working for them.

 Most small business cannot afford to set up private defined benefit systems or extended health coverage.
 Most of us rely on our publicly funded and administered programs, which are the envy of the world.
 Between student loans, the high costs of housing and transportation, and the day-to-day expenses of running a household, there simply is not enough money to save for retirement.

 That's why an expanded CPP system is good for small business.
-They can continue to retain good staff, be good employers, and be assured that a well managed investment board is the custodian of their and our future retirement.
+They can continue to retain good staff, be good employers, and be assured that a well-managed investment board is the custodian of their and our future retirement.
 I contend that the peace of mind and security of a better retirement will ensure a more productive workforce.

 After a lifetime of working, we must do more to ensure that people are able to retire with dignity.
 We cannot leave this to the marketplace alone.
 Governments, especially, the federal government, must lead in filling these gaps.